 Shred the chicken with two forks and add it back to the pot.

-While the orzo pasta is cooking, whisk the egg yolks and lemon juice in a bowl.
 Take out 1-2 ladles of hot broth from the pot and pour it over the egg lemon mixture to temper it.
-Add this mix to the pot and continue to cook for 5 minutes.

 Stir in the fresh dill, adjust the seasoning and serve immediately, with some extra fresh dill on top if you like.